Loy W. Henderson: Near Eastern Affairs

 In between serving as U.S. Minister in Iraq (1943–45), Ambassador to India (1948–51) and Ambassador to Iran (1951–54), Henderson returned to Washington in 1945 to serve at the State Department as the director of the Office of Near Eastern Affairs.

 In 1945, Syrians in Damascus led an uprising against French rule.
 In response, French forces bombed Damascus.
 Henderson, as head of Near Eastern Affairs, advised President Harry Truman to force the French to withdraw.
 Henderson argued that the French bombing undermined not only the newly created United Nations but also the West's relations with the Arab world.
 Henderson correctly predicted that if the West did not maintain close relations with Syria, it would fall into the Soviet sphere.

 In early 1946, Soviet troops advanced south to the outskirts of Tabriz in northwestern Iran, sparking an early Cold War stand-off known as the Iran crisis.
 Henderson showed the Truman administration how such movements threatened Turkey, Iraq, and the Iranian oil fields.
 Following Henderson's advice, Truman issued a stern warning to Stalin.
 Stalin thereafter pulled back his troops.

-Henderson came under fierce criticism from San Francisco attorney Bartley Crum.
-Crum had served on the Anglo-American Committee of Inquiry.
+Henderson came under fierce criticism from San Francisco attorney Bartley Crum, who had served on the Anglo-American Committee of Inquiry formed to examine political, economic and social conditions in Mandatory Palestine and to make recommendations for both short-term and long-term solutions to problems in the region.
 Crum named Henderson as a symbol of State Department duplicity in supporting the Arab cause in Palestine.

 In late 1946, the Kremlin attempted to bully Ankara into ceding territory in eastern Turkey and control of the Dardanelles, which would have given Moscow its long-desired warm water port.
 Henderson, with Acting Secretary of State Dean Acheson, convinced Truman to express support for Turkey and to dispatch navy units to the eastern Mediterranean.
 In response, the Soviets withdrew some of their demands.